mchlp/TankWars/README.md

 - If you do not understand any part of the game, a blue help button is included in the majority of the screens where confusing content may be displayed.
 Mousing over the button will open up the help content.

 For Verification Code:
-- Search for "#security" in the "multiplayer_dist.exe" file in the "files" folder
+- Search for "#security" in the "multiplayer_dist.py" file in the "files" folder